lyokha/nginx-haskell-module/README.md

     return NGX_OK;
 }
 ```

-Notice that the request object *r* gets checked in function
-*ngx_http_haskell_test_c_plugin()* against *NULL* value.
-Normally in an Nginx C
-code this check is redundant, however in our plugin this is important because
-serialization of the request object may fail, and in this case the Nginx module
-will serialize a null pointer.

 Let's compile the C code.
 For this we need a directory where Nginx sources were
 sometime compiled.
 Let's refer to it in an environment variable *NGX_HOME*.